sankarshana98/HandwrittenDigitRecognizer/README.md

 - View prediction results including the predicted digit, confidence score, and feature maps.
 - Provide feedback on prediction accuracy to improve and finetune the model.

+## Machine Learning model
+The model is a Convolutional Neural Network (CNN) architecture designed for classifying handwritten digits from the MNIST dataset.
+It consists of convolutional layers followed by average pooling layers for feature extraction, leading to fully connected layers for classification.
+With data augmentation techniques like rotation, zoom, and shifting applied during training, with the Adam optimizer and categorical cross-entropy loss the model achieves robustness against variations in input images.

 ##  Technologies Used
 Python: Backend language for model training and web server.